DreamGarden: A Designer Assistant for Growing Games from a Single Prompt: Introduction

-In this work, we introduce \textit{DreamGarden}, an AI-driven assistant for game design, which works semi-autonomously toward a high-level goal by growing a ``garden'' of plans and actions, where intermediary output is human-interpretable and editable.
+In sum, we introduce \textit{DreamGarden}, an AI-driven assistant for game design, which works semi-autonomously toward a high-level goal by growing a ``garden'' of plans and actions, where intermediate output is human-interpretable and editable.
 In designing this system, we pursue a sliding scale between autonomy and reactivity.
-Our target for a game design assistive tool is in the early ideation stages and prototyping, with a goal of eventually enabling rapid prototyping of playable game snippets.
-As a first step towards this, we explore a tool which elaborates on an initial game design plan and then proposes a concrete implementation plan for building the experience in the Unreal game engine, which it then delegates to various agents in an orchestration that is decided on recursively by an LLM planner. \textit{DreamGarden} is a first such attempt at an automated game prototyping tool to our knowledge.
+We target the early ideation and prototyping phases of game design, with the goal of enabling rapid prototyping of playable game snippets. \textit{DreamGarden} elaborates on an initial game design plan, expanding it into a sequence of concrete implementation steps which are then automatically delegated to various submodules. \textit{DreamGarden} is a first such attempt at an automated game prototyping tool to our knowledge.

 To validate the system and explore its potential as a new means of human-computer interaction, we conduct a study with the following research questions in mind:\ \begin{itemize} \item[(Q1)] Is the system capable of transforming open-ended, potentially dream-like natural language prompts into functioning 3D simulation environments? \item[(Q2)] Is the system's hierarchical and iterative process intuitive and accessible to users? \item[(Q3)] Does DreamGarden's user interface provide ample means for users to intervene in this process, at various points in time and at various levels of abstraction? \end{itemize}